Are you wondering why Chinese people drink hot water, and do a bunch of other strange things?

 Why you should embrace the weird things they do in China

 When you’re in China, you’ll see and experience a range of behaviors that might seem very bizarre to you.
 But that doesn’t mean that they’re wrong.

 Everyone has different ways of doing things based on their own experiences and history, and that applies as much to countries and cultures as it does to people.

 Instead of judging, try to understand.
 Ask people why they do what they do and why they believe it works better.

-With a bit of time and understanding, you may even start to see the value in adopting some of the practices you notice during your trip!
+With a bit of time and understanding, you may start to see the value in some of the practices you notice during your trip.

-I hope I’ve been able to answer why Chinese people do some strange things, such as drink hot water.
-Let me know in the comments if there’s anything else I should add!
+I hope I’ve been able to answer why Chinese people do some weird things, like spit and drink hot water.
+I’ve also written a blog about Chinese food that will gross you out.
+Let me know what you think!